-This means driving is still the best way to get around the city – especially for those who don’t live in the immediate downtown Seattle area.
+This means driving is still the best way to get around the city—especially for those who don’t live in the immediate downtown Seattle area or other developed commercial area.
 People who need to drive have cars and cars need somewhere to park when they’re not in use.
 Therefore, parking (or lack thereof) is a major concern as developers build more homes and less parking to go with them.

-Other concerns include the loss of trees, grass, and dirt, as well as changes in the general dynamic and character of each neighborhood.
+Other concerns include the loss of natural habitat areas as well as changes in the general dynamic and character of each neighborhood.

 Additionally, depending on where you live, these upzones have potential to increase property values as previously single-family-zoned properties are rezoned to multi-family ones.
 This provides current homeowners with the opportunity to make some cash and move on to the next stage of their life.
 We’ve had the opportunity to assist many homeowners with this transition, especially in the Shoreline area which is experiencing major zoning changes in the next few years.

 If you’d like to find out how much your property could be worth to a real estate investor, request an offer from our team today.

 Beachworks LLC local, family-owned company in north Seattle committed to improving the value of our community.
 For those who need to sell their homes quickly and privately, we we provide an all cash offer and close on your timeline.